 - Or any other seasoning of your choice.
 Try curry, Ras-el-hanout, Cajun, or Italian seasoning.
 Or check out Baked Chicken Drumsticks for more seasoning ideas.

-- Check if the poultry seasoning already contains salt and adjust the salt you need accordingly.
+- Salt: Check if the poultry seasoning already contains salt and adjust the salt you need accordingly.
 If the seasoning contains salt, sprinkle the chicken breasts only very lightly with extra salt.
 Otherwise, use the required salt amount.

-- The pan and the oil should be hot but not smoking.
+- Temperature: The pan and the oil should be hot but not smoking.
 To check if the temperature is correct, lift a piece of chicken with the tongs and hold just the tip of it in the oil; if it sizzles, the temperature is suitable for cooking.

 Leave a Reply